dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

     ```yaml
     blockProtocol: "NVMeTCP"
     ```
+     **Note:**
+     * If `blockProtocol` is not specified or set to `auto` in the vxflexos-config secret, the driver automatically detects the available initiators on the host and selects the appropriate protocol.
+The selection priority is SDC first, followed by NVMe/TCP.
-     > **Note:** When configuring the driver with multiple PowerFlex arrays, the blockProtocol value must be the same for all arrays.
+     * When configuring the driver with multiple PowerFlex arrays, the blockProtocol value must be the same for all arrays.

 2.  **Disable SDC**: SDC deployment must be disabled to ensure the driver relies on NVMe/TCP.
     *   **Helm**: Set `sdc.enabled` to `false` in [values.yaml](https://github.com/dell/helm-charts/blob/csi-vxflexos-{{< version-docs key="driver_latestVersion" >}}/charts/csi-vxflexos/values.yaml).